hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/user-management/index.rst

 User Management
 ===============

-The Wallet SDK have functionality for creating and managing user rights, by default when you are connection it uses whichever user is defined in your auth-controller.
+The Wallet SDK has functionality for creating and managing user rights, by default when you are connecting it uses whichever user is defined in your auth-controller.
 If the user is an admin user on the ledger api they can be used to create other users and grant them rights.

-How do i quickly setup canReadAsAnyParty and canExecuteAsAnyParty?
+How do I quickly setup canReadAsAnyParty and canExecuteAsAnyParty?
 ------------------------------------------------------------------

 This script sets up three users `alice`, `bob` and `master`. `master` is given canReadAsAnyParty and canExecuteAsAnyParty